-The proposed Plan would have a significant local PM air-quality impact if it causes a new violation of the PM standards or contributes substantially to an existing or projected violation of the PM standards.
+The proposed Plan Amendment would have a significant local PM air-quality impact if it causes a new violation of the PM standards or contributes substantially to an existing or projected violation of the PM standards.
 Impacts were based on incremental concentration changes, similar to that used in the previous EIR (Section 4.3 of the EIR for the 2015 Regional Plan [SANDAG 2015]).
 These thresholds must be based on incremental concentration to avoid double counting that would occur if project concentrations were added to background and compared to the NAAQS or CAAQS.
-Any ambient receptor in a proposed Plan analysis year but not in the baseline year (e.g., a receptor modeled for 2050 but not for 2016, such as from a change in land use or new or expanded sources) could not be included in calculations of PM increments.
-That is, Plan increments cannot be calculated at ambient receptors that do not have modeled PM concentrations for the baseline year, and air-quality impacts cannot be determined at locations without Plan increments because the existing sources are already included in the monitored (background) concentrations.
+Any ambient receptor in a proposed Plan Amendment analysis year but not in the baseline year (e.g., a receptor modeled for 2050 but not for 2016, such as from a change in land use or new or expanded sources) could not be included in calculations of PM increments.
+That is, Planproposed Amendment increments cannot be calculated at ambient receptors that do not have modeled PM concentrations for the baseline year, and air-quality impacts cannot be determined at locations without Plan proposed Amendment increments because the existing sources are already included in the monitored (background) concentrations.

 For modeling subdomains where the monitored DVs were below the applicable standard(s), ICF established subdomain-, pollutant-, and averaging-period-specific thresholds of incremental concentration.
 This threshold was the difference between the applicable NAAQS or CAAQS level for PM concentrations and the monitored DV for the subdomain.
-ICF then computed the incremental change in modeled PM DV between the Plan and existing (2016) conditions.
-Where the maximum of these modeled increments across the modeling subdomain was at or below the PM threshold, implementation of the proposed Plan would not cause a new exceedance of the applicable standard(s).
+ICF then computed the incremental change in modeled PM DV between the Plan-proposed

+Amendment and existing (2016) conditions.
+Where the maximum of these modeled increments across the modeling subdomain was at or below the PM threshold, implementation of the proposed Plan_Amendment would not cause a new exceedance of the applicable standard(s).

-For the remaining areas (those where the monitored DVs are above the PM standard[s]; i.e., nonattainment modeling subdomains), ICF determined if the proposed Plan would significantly contribute to existing violations by comparing the maximum incremental concentrations to a significant change threshold.
+For the remaining areas (those where the monitored DVs are above the PM standard[s]; i.e., nonattainment modeling subdomains), ICF determined if the proposed Plan-Amendment would significantly contribute to existing violations by comparing the maximum incremental concentrations to a significant change threshold.
 Because SANDAG does not have its own incremental thresholds, ICF used thresholds from relevant agencies based on substantial evidence, discussed in part here.
 The most relevant thresholds are those recommended by SDAPCD.
-The SDAPCD has not published formal guidance regarding California Environmental Quality Act (CEQA) compliance, but air-district rulemaking often is the source for CEQA thresholds (SDAPCD 1998).41 SDAPCD Rule 20.2 (New Source Review for non-major stationary sources) defines an incremental increase as $5.0 \ \mu g/m^3$ for 24-hour PM10 and $3.0 \ \mu g/m^3$ for annual PM10 (SDAPCD 1998).
-The County of San Diego suggests the $5.0 \ \mu g/m^3$ 24-hour PM10 threshold in its CEQA guidance (County of San Diego 2007).
+The SDAPCD has not published formal guidance regarding California Environmental Quality Act (CEQA) compliance, but air-district rulemaking often is the source for CEQA thresholds (SDAPCD 1998).42 SDAPCD Rule 20.2 (New Source Review for non-major stationary sources) defines an incremental increase as 5.0 μg/m3 for 24-hour PM10 and 3.0 μg/m3 for annual PM10 (SDAPCD 1998).
+The County of San Diego suggests the 5.0 μg/m3 24-hour PM10 threshold in its CEQA guidance (County of San Diego 2007).
 Neither SDAPCD nor the County provide recommendations for analyzing ambient PM2.5.
 The federal significant impact levels (SILs), intended to define when changes are not meaningful and do not contribute to a violation of the NAAQS under the Prevention of Significant Deterioration (PSD) program, would imply less-than-significant impacts in all Class I, II, or III areas.
-The federal annual SILs are 1.0 and 0.2 $\mu g/m^3$, and the federal 24-hour SILs are 5.0 and 1.2 $\mu g/m^3$ for PM10 and PM2.5, respectively.
+The federal annual SILs are 1.0 and 0.2 μg/m3, and the federal 24-hour SILs are 5.0 and 1.2 μg/m3 for PM10 and PM2.5, respectively.